Get Answers to all your Questions

 i.e., {O}'E is bisector of\angle BED

-Similarly OE is bisector of \angle AEC
+Similarly, OE is the bisector of \angle AEC

 In quadrilateral DEB{O}'